 Investment Losses due to Variable Annuity Switching

-Have you been a victim of Variable Annuity Switching?
-If so, The White Law Group may be able to assist you in the recovery of your investment losses.
+Have you suffered losses due to variable annuity switching?
+If so, the securities attorneys at The White Law Group may be able to assist you in the recovery of your investment losses.

-- Immediate – Are annuities that initiate payments to the annuitant on the onset.
+- Immediate – initiate payments to the annuitant on the onset

-- Deferred – Are annuities that postpone payment until a later date, such as a set age.
+- Deferred – postpone payment until a later date, such as a set age

-- Variable – Are annuities that fluctuate based on the performance of the stock market.
+- Variable – fluctuate based on the performance of the stock market

 Another feature of an annuity is the tax deferment.
-The money you contribute to your annuity is not taxed and grows tax-deferred but your earnings are taxed at your regular income rate.
-This is a huge advantage, allowing you to put money away and allowing it grow pre-taxed.
+The money you contribute to your annuity is not taxed and grows tax-deferred, however, your earnings are taxed at your regular income rate.
+This is a huge advantage, allowing you to put money away and allowing it to grow, pre-taxed.
 Unlike IRAs or 401(k)s there is no annual contribution limit for annuities.
 Your monthly income will be determined by your total premium, how much time you have had it in the annuity and what plan your annuity is (deferred annuity accumulates money while the immediate annuity pays out.)

-Every time a broker sells a variable annuity, they received a larger than average commission for the sale, which is anywhere from 3-7%.
-Essentially, brokers are salesmen and women that primarily work for commissions, who may not necessarily have their client’s best interest in mind.
-A determination needs to be made if this investment is financially right for the client or for the broker.
+Every time a broker sells a variable annuity, they receive a larger than average commission for the sale, which is anywhere from 3-7%.
+Many brokers primarily work for commissions, and may not always have their client’s best interest in mind.
 The Insurer of the annuity makes their money on annuity fees and management services.

 Now, let’s say you have an emergency and need $100,000 3 years into your annuity.
 You have not yet completed the surrender period of 5-years.
-You will be charge 10% on $100,000 which is $10,000 to receive your money.
-If you want or need to pull your principle after the surrender period has elapsed there will not be a fee.
-In some cases, surrender fees drop from year to year for example; if you wanted to retrieve funds within the first year the fee is 10%, within the second year the fee is 8%, the next year 6%, the next year 4%, until the surrender period is complete.
-This information is vital to have prior to investing into an annuity.
-If you take into account for state and local tax, front-end fees, surrender fees, this may offset much or all of the annuity’s tax advantages.
+You will be charged 10% on $100,000 which is $10,000 to receive your money.
+If you want or need to pull your principle after the surrender period has lapsed there will not be a fee.
+In some cases, surrender fees drop from year to year.
+For example; to retrieve funds within the first year the fee is 10%, within the second year the fee is 8%, the next year 6%, the next year 4%, until the surrender period is complete.
+Once you add in the state and local taxes, front-end fees, and surrender fees, this may offset much or all of the annuity’s tax advantages.
 Ensure you read all the disclosure materials and ask plenty of questions to your broker or advisor.

 FINRA Quantitative Suitability

 The Financial Industry Regulatory Authority (FINRA) is the regulatory entity that governs the rules and guidelines brokers/advisors and brokerage firms follow.
 Suitability obligations are critical to ensuring investor protection and promoting fair dealings with customers and ethical sales practices.
-If the investment is not suitable from the onset, the broker failed in his or her duties, and the brokerage firm failed in their supervisory obligation.
-FINRA Rule 2111 lists the three suitability obligations for firms and associated person.
+If the investment is not suitable, the broker failed in his or her duties, and the brokerage firm failed in their supervisory obligation.
+FINRA Rule 2111 lists the three suitability obligations for firms and associated persons.

 One of the three is quantitative suitability which states “a broker with actual or de facto (in fact) control over a customer’s account to have a reasonable basis for believing that a series of recommended transaction, even if suitable when viewed in isolation, is not excessive and unsuitable for the customer when taken together in light of the customer’s investment profile.”

-If you have been a victim of Annuity switching, you have an option to contact a securities attorney and file a FINRA arbitration case against the brokerage firm that had the responsibility to supervise your broker while the switching occurred.
-This is the process in all security matters.
-FINRA is the Financial Industry Regulatory Authority.
-All active brokers and firms are registered members of FINRA and required by law to follow all the regulations and guidelines put forth by FINRA.
+If you have been a victim of variable annuity switching, you may be able to file a FINRA complaint against the brokerage firm that had the responsibility to supervise your broker while the switching occurred.

-If you feel you have been a victim of Annuity switching, the attorneys at The White Law Group may be able to help you recover your investment losses.
-Call toll free (888) 637-5510 for your no obligation consultation.
-You can also visit us on our website at www.whitesecuritieslaw.com.
+If you feel you have been a victim of variable annuity switching, the attorneys at The White Law Group may be able to help you recover your investment losses.
+For a free consultation with a securities attorney please call (888) 637-5510.
+For more information you can visit our website at www.whitesecuritieslaw.com.

-The White Law Group is a national securities arbitration, securities fraud, and investor protection law firm with offices in Chicago, Illinois and Vero Beach, Florida.
+The White Law Group is a national securities arbitration, securities fraud, and investor protection law firm with offices in Chicago, Illinois and Franklin, TN.